Content created: 2011-08-28

 Parts 1-3 deal with the story itself.
 Homer assumes that his audience will already be familiar with many of the characters in his story, and with the events that preceded and followed it.
 The historical and mythological events that precede the story are laid out in Part 1.
 Part 2 is a synopsis of the book.
 Part 3 discusses what happened at Troy after the close of the Iliad, including the story of the famous Trojan Horse.

-Part 4 is more modern.
+Part 4 is more modern and more archaeological.
 Modern readers want to know how much of the story is true.
 Did the Trojan War happen?
 Why?
 How accurate was Homer’s account?
 How can we know?
 What has been found at the archaeological site of Troy?

 Part 5 (an appendix) is a list of the principal players in the Iliad.
 There are lots of them, so it makes life easier to have a reference list.
 If you use this handbook while you read the Iliad, I recommend that you read the introduction to the list and look through it before you start reading, and then use it afterward if you get confused about who is who.
 If you are content with a quick overview of the book, you probably don't need it.
 If you are preparing for an exam, you may want to use a flash-card version of it (link).

 Part 6 is a list of questions and answers about the Iliad.
-How these questions came to be and what they seek to accomplish are laid out in the introduction to Part 6.
-They were originally intended to be read immediately after reading the corresponding chapter.
+How these questions came to be and what they seek to accomplish are laid out in the introduction to Part 6, but briefly, they were devised the first year we included the Iliad in our world-civ sequence, when students read the whole of it.
+Each series of questions was originally intended to be read immediately after reading the corresponding chapter.
 They do not focus on character development, dramatic descriptions, or literary manipulations of the material (all of which are fascinating).
 Instead they direct attention to matters in which the Iliad can help us understand the society of Homer or of the Mycenaeans, or in which Homer or the Mycenaeans can help us understand other peoples (including ourselves).

 A problem with these questions is that they are hard.
 After I composed them, I found that often I could not answer them, especially if I let a little time slip by between reading a chapter and approaching its questions.
-The reason is that the questions focus on some quite small details because these are where many of the clues lie about what Mycenaean life was like or about how reliable an account Homer is giving of it.
+Some quite small details turn out to be where many of the clues lie about what Mycenaean life was like or about how reliable an account Homer is giving of it.
 Remember that for purposes of this site, you are not reading the Iliad as a work of literature, and these notes do not treat it from a literary perspective.
 If you are not reading the Iliad, but are using these notes only for the background information and the synopsis, you will probably not be able to make much use of Part 6.
 (Most of them cannot be answered from the story-line summary provided in part 2.)
+In the end, we decided not to use them in our course.

 Chronology.
 It is useful to have some sense of the order of events in the Greek world.
 A relatively simple one is available on this web site.
 (Link)

-Sound.
-It is believed that Greek in Homer's period made use of pitch variations rather than stress accents.
+It is believed that Greek in Homer’s period made use of pitch variations rather than stress accents.
 Although the pitch distinctions are preserved in the three accent marks that Classicists meticulously preserve today, the actual pitches are less clear, and in any case few people for the last two thousand years have been able to produce such a pronunciation.
-One of the few was the late Professor Stephen G. Daitz of the City University of New York.
-His pronunciation of the first 52 lines of the Iliad is available at http://www.rhapsodes.fll.vt.edu/Iliad/iliad.htm.
-It works on a PC, but for a tablet or telephone, you will probably need to track it down on YouTube.
+Some web sites have included reconstructed pronunciations, but they tend to be short-lived.
+(Old professors die off shortly after learning to pronounce the Iliad the way Homer would have recited it and their universities immediately unplug their web materials.
+There is probably a lesson in that.)
+For the most part I have not bothered to include these unhelpful marks.

 Over the years this essay has been read and improved by too many students and colleagues for me to enumerate them here.
 Although I keep introducing new errors and stubbornly retain some of the old ones, I am grateful for the many improvements that have been proposed and especially for the many that I have been able to incorporate.
 Thanks to you all.